andim/andim.github.io/index.md

 ### News

-- Mar 5 2020: I will give an invited talk at the APS march meeting in the [Population dynamics in time-varying environments](http://meetings.aps.org/Meeting/MAR20/Session/U27) session.
+- Mar 5 2020: I gave an invited (virtual) talk at the APS march meeting in the [Population dynamics in time-varying environments](http://meetings.aps.org/Meeting/MAR20/Session/U27) session.
 - December 11-13 2019: We have organized a conference at PCTS on [Sensing chemical spaces](http://bit.ly/chemspaces).
 Video recordings of the lectures are available [here](http://www.kaltura.com/tiny/opthb).
 {:.horn}